vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 ### International

-At international gates things are more simple, aircraft pushing off of any gate at international are given a tail facing direction and a start location.
+At international gates things are simpler.
+Aircraft pushing off of any gate at international are given a tail facing direction and a start location.
 For example: "Push tail north start abeam stand 15".
 Aircraft tend to be towed forward but we will ignore this.

 ## Taxiing